pimeleon/build-pimeleon/docs/getting-started/first-build.md

 # Your First Build

-This guide walks you through building your first Pimeleon image step-by-step, explaining what happens at each stage.
+This guide walks you through building your first Pi Router image step-by-step, explaining what happens at each stage.

 ## Before You Start